rolandougalde/slate/source/includes/_errors.md

 *Bug tracking*

 <aside class="notice">
 This error section is stored in a separate files in <code>/var/log/</code>.
-Operating system allows you to separate out your logs into many files...just look for them into the <code>logs</code> folder and check them from the top or track them in real time <code>tail -f</code>'s command.
+Operating system allows you to separate out your logs into many files...just look for them into the <code>logs</code> folder and check them from the top or track them in real time with <code>tail -f</code>'s command.
 Files are stored in the order listed.
 </aside>

 ```shell